RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 If you largely work with recording musicians or mixing, then [Harrison Mixbus](http://harrisonconsoles.com/site/mixbus.html) is a very nice option.

 If you are a fan of OSS, tinkerer or even moderately technically inclined then [Ardour](https://ardour.org) is both functional and fun to explore.
+I have quite a soft spot for Ardour.

 [Steinberg Cubase](https://www.steinberg.net/en/products/cubase/start.html) has some amazing arrangement features that help differentiate it, and is an all-around great product for the composer, songwriter or musician that works alone.